shambp/QUT-IT-Study-Guide/CAB201/CAB201-pracs.md

 string varname = 'string contents'
 ```
 ### type conversion
-we can convert variables from one type to another by using the Convert.ToX where x is the data type, we can also use .Parse for type conversion as well, the only difference being that passing a null value through .Parse will result in an error, whereas Convert.To will just give 0
+we can convert variables from one type to another by using the Convert.ToX where x is the data type, we can also use .Parse for type conversion as well, the only difference being that passing a null value through .Parse will result in an error, whereas Convert.To will just give 0.
+We can work around this by using .TryParse to check if a value will work, and will output it as boolean (see While section for an example).

 # Week 2
 ### If statements